To own a property in the Restricted Zone, a trust called a ‘Fideicomiso’ can be set up, with the foreigner as the beneficiary.

-The subject-Matter of the trust is constituted by Real-Estate property transferred by the trustor to the trustee (institution), as well as the constructions, buildings and improvements, if appropriate, made by and on account of the beneficiary.
+The Subject-Matter of the trust is constituted by real estate property transferred by the trustor to the trustee (institution), as well as the construction, buildings and improvements, if appropriate, made by and on account of the beneficiary.

 Like in many of the countries worldwide, a corporation is a legal entity for commerce purposes, and has legal life apart from their individuals (shareholders).
-In Mexico there aren’t one single individual owned corporations.
-To form a corporation in Mexico, there is need at least of two stockholders (or shareholders), the type of the corporation depends on the type of business.
+In Mexico, corporations are not allowed to be fully owned by one single individual.
+To form a corporation in Mexico, there is need of at least of two stockholders (or shareholders).
+The type of corporation depends on the type of business.

-No, people tend to think this but is just misinformation.
-A corporation can be formed by 2 or more persons (phisical or moral), of any nationality, with the condition that later on they get their residents cards.
+No, people tend to think this, but it is just misinformation.
+A corporation can be formed by 2 or more persons (physical or moral), of any nationality, with the condition that later on they get their residence cards.

-Either way is legal, but, There are a list of limitations for the creation of the Trust.
+Either way is a legal way for foreigners to acquire property in Mexico’s protected zone, but there are limitations for the creation of the Trust.

 A Mexican corporation, wholly owned by foreigners, can be the Mexican entity required by the Constitution to own property in the Restricted Zone.
-Now, foreigners can own the Mexican corporation and hold all the papers to it.
-Your Mexican corporation holds the deed, which means, you get to personally possess the deed.
+Foreigners can own a Mexican corporation and hold all the papers to it.
+Your Mexican corporation holds the deed, which means you get to personally possess the deed.
 You no longer need to go through the bank to get approvals to build, sell, or improve your property and there are no bank fees.

-An added benefit to establishing the Mexican Corporation is that your corporation can own more than one property.
-You do not need to form a separate corporation for each property, as is the case with the Bank Trust system.
-Also, if you should decide to sell your property in the future, you can sell your entire corporation, all of your stock, sell part of it, some of your stock, or sell just the property out or it, and keep your corporation.
+An added benefit to establishing a Mexican Corporation is that your corporation can own more than one property.
+You do not need to form a separate corporation for each property, as is the case with the Bank Trust (fideicomiso) system.
+Also, if you should decide to sell your property in the future, you can sell your entire corporation, all of your stock, sell part of it, some of your stock, or sell just the property out of it, and keep your corporation.

 We recommend our clients to request that we perform a thorough Title Search and as the case may be, we recommend that we perform a Due Diligence on the property.

-As in the United States, zoning in Mexico varies from one area to another.
-YUCATAN LAWYERS at your request verifies the zoning of the property subject matter of the transaction before the agreements are signed, so that you can be sure of the permitted use of each property prior to closing.
+As in the United States and other countries, zoning in Mexico varies from one area to another.
+Easy Legal Mexico, at your request, can verify the zoning of the property you plan to purchase before the agreements are signed, so that you can be sure of the permitted use of each property prior to closing.

 The Notary Public is the most important person you will deal with when you make a property investment in Mexico.
 Do not confuse the role of the Notary Public in the US or UK with its counterpart in Mexico: they are quite different.
 In the UK for example, almost anyone can become a Notary Public.
 Not so in Mexico, where the role is appointed directly by the State Governor (the highest seat in State Public Office).